agrawal-d/remote-touchpad/README.md

 # Remote Touchpad

-A Windows application that allows you to use your mouse as a touchpad.
+A Windows application that allows you to use your smartphone as a touchpad.
 Supports left click and right click.

 ## How to use?